Oriental Bittersweet Celastrus orbiculatus

 - Fruit Description:

-- Clusters of small capsules with 3 scarlet, fleshy, sections each with 2 white seeds, mature between August and January.
+- Clusters of small capsules start out green but turn yellow and split to reveal a scarlet, fleshy, berry-like fruit that has three sections each with 2 white seeds, mature between August and January.

 -